Blog

 Performance Tracking Methods:

-How performance is tracked matters just as much as what is measured.
-Modern performance management and reward systems rely on a mix of technology and feedback loops to create a holistic picture.
+How performance is tracked is just as important as what organizations choose to measure.
+Modern performance management and reward systems rely on a combination of technology and feedback mechanisms to create a more complete picture of employee performance:

-When combined, these tools make rewarding performance more accurate, fair, and impactful.
+When combined, these tools make rewarding performance more accurate, transparent, and impactful.

 Performance Rewards: Types and Implementation

-A strong reward management process requires more than a “one-size-fits-all” approach.
+A strong performance and reward management process requires more than a ‘one-size-fits-all’ approach.
 Employees are motivated by different things, so the structure must offer both monetary and non-monetary performance rewards.

 Monetary Performance Rewards: